How To Report Identity Theft

 There are federal protections provided to consumers in the case of credit card fraud.
 A consumer’s liability is limited to the lesser of $50 or the amount of the theft if the actual credit card was used fraudulently.
 If only the credit card number was used fraudulently, there is no consumer liability.

-For debit card or ATM card fraud, the quicker the consumer reports the card loss, the less they are potentially liable for.
-A consumer is not liable for any amount if they report a missing debit or ATM card before any unauthorized charges are made.
+For debit card or ATM card fraud, the quicker you report the card loss, the less they are potentially liable for.
+If you report a missing debit or ATM card before any unauthorized charges are made, you’ll have zero liability.
 The amounts increase the longer the missing card goes unreported.

 • Maximum loss is $50 if the card is reported within two business days of the loss or theft.